 “I DON’T KNOW!”
 Peter screamed.
 [TIMEKEEPER!]

-[I’m a little BUSY right now, Peter!]
+[I’m a little BUSY right now!]
 The demigod’s voice boomed through their minds.
-[Why did you open the gate???
+[Why the hell did you open that gate???
 Holly isn’t ready!
 Both parties have to be at an equivalent stage in their psychic development before—]

 [What the FUCK!]
 Peter yelled.
 Eun grabbed his sleeve and yanked him into a left turn.
 [We couldn’t hear you, you cryptic-ass douche!]

 [Eun was trying to stop you!
 Why’d you jump the gun when she was—]

 [The fault is mine.]
 Kora projected as they raced down a corridor.
 [If I hadn’t—]

 [Later!]
 Eun snapped.
 [We need to focus on getting the hell out of here!]

 They took a right and nearly collided with a pair of guards.
 Hands shot to holstered pistols.
 “Hey!” one of them shouted.
 “You’re not allowed to—”